 - 1. Presence of the animal poses a direct threat to the health and safety of others. - 2.
 Owner or handler is unable to control the animal. - 3.
 Animal is not housebroken. - 4.
+Presence of the animal significantly disrupts or interferes with the educational process. - 5.
 Presence of the animal would require a fundamental alteration to the program.